 Virtually all of POET's R&D expenditures in recent years have been in some way connected to the Optical Interposer.
 We expect to continue to spend the majority of our R&D resources for the foreseeable future on Optical Interposer-based components across a variety of potential applications.
-We also incur R&D expenditures for conventional non-interposer-based products that we develop and manufacture for our legacy sensing product lines that represent the majority of our current sales.
-However, we intend to develop and transition these products to the Optical Interposer, because of the resulting cost and performance advantages that it provides.
+DenseLight has also incurred R&D expenditures for conventional non-interposer-based products, primarily in the area of photonic sensing that represent the majority of the Company's current product sales.

-POET's Optical Interposer development program consists of over 20 development projects in three areas: 1) Active Component Development, which includes a variety of application-specific Indium Phosphide (InP)-based lasers, detectors and modulators; 2) Passive Component Development, which includes application-specific filters, mux-demux devices, waveguides and spot size converters, all designed and fabricated using POET's proprietary dielectric materials and processes; and 3) Core Integration Process Development, which includes processes such as assembly, hermetic sealing, flip-chip techniques, reflection management, and wafer-level test.
+POET's Optical Interposer development program consists of over 20 development projects in three areas: 1) Active Component Development, which includes a variety of application-specific Indium Phosphide (InP)-based lasers, detectors and modulators; 2) Passive Component Development, which includes application-specific filters, multiplexing ("mux") and demultiplexing ("demux") devices, waveguides and spot size converters, all designed and fabricated using POET's proprietary dielectric materials and processes; and 3) Core Integration Process Development, which includes processes such as assembly, hermetic sealing, flip-chip techniques, reflection management, and wafer-level test.
 In order to optimize our development resources, we have taken a "building block" approach, beginning with the most fundamental functions needed for the Optical Interposer in each of these three areas.
 The Optical Interposer is unique in the industry, incorporating several "first time ever" implementations of advanced semiconductor packaging techniques to optics and completely new, novel designs for components.
-To minimize risk and maximize the probability of successful outcomes, we run parallel development programs, both internal and external.
+To mitigate risk and increase the probability of successful outcomes, we run parallel development programs, both internal and external.
 Our external programs engage development partners or subcontractors to provide devices, process expertise or equipment that we do not have internally.

-As a platform technology, Optical Interposer development does not have a specific end-point.
+As a platform technology, Optical Interposer development does not have a specific end point.
 Each application of the Optical Interposer requires development specific to the application.
 POET's product roadmap is currently focused on the development of Optical Engines for optical transceivers.
 Optical Engines include all of the photonics-related components of a transceiver but do not include several of the electronic devices needed for a functioning transceiver module.
 Nor does it include the external packaging and optical fibers.
 The electronics needed for a transceiver that are not part of the Optical Engine include such devices as Trans-Impedance Amplifiers (TIA's), laser drivers, etc. that are produced by major semiconductor manufacturers.
 Nevertheless, Optical Engines represent the majority of the cost and value of most optical transceivers.

-The "active" components that are included in a POET Optical Engine include lasers, detectors and modulators fabricated on InP substrates.
+The "active" components that are included in a POET Optical Engine include lasers, detectors and modulators fabricated on InP or Silicon substrates.
 To exploit the unique functionality of the Optical Interposer, each of these devices must be made to a design that integrates spot size converters ("SSCs") and allows the device to be compatible with a flip-chip assembly process.
-Our DenseLight subsidiary has been engaged for the past two and one-half years in the development of designs and process technologies to build such devices for the Optical Interposer.
+DenseLight has been engaged for the past two and one-half years in the development of designs and process technologies to build such devices for the Optical Interposer.
 To accelerate the development process, we have either combined efforts with development partners, purchased wafers to specific designs or licensed technology as a means to supplement our internal development efforts.
-One of our earliest internal developments is a QuadPIN photodetector, which was introduced to customers for qualification in late 2018 at 25G speeds.
-The performance of this device is being improved to allow it to be used at 50Gbps speeds for use in 400G transceiver Optical Engines.
-As we continue that development, we intend to place our QuadPIN device on an Optical Interposer with an integrated thru waveguide, primarily as a means to demonstrate the functionality and versatility of the Optical Interposer platform.
 We have supplemented our active component device development with co-development partners and license agreements, including for certain types of lasers and modulators.
 In particular, we have initiated the development of Optical Interposer-compatible components at Almae, one of our development partners.
-This not only mitigates the risk to internal development and accelerates time to market, but it also ensures a second source of Optical Interposer-compatible active components, a critical part of our strategy going forward.
+This not only reduces the risk to internal development and accelerates time to market, but it also ensures a second source of Optical Interposer-compatible active components, a critical part of our strategy going forward.